cmukoyi/ktb_remove_duplicates/README.md

 # ktb_remove_duplicates

-*This script reads the text file that is retrieved from the SOMPO stream and filters by IMEI and Chassis No.
+* This script reads the text file that is retrieved from the SOMPO stream and filters by IMEI and Chassis No.
 * It removes duplicate entries
+* The script is written in Python